Adrian Tchaikovsky

-Adrian Czajkowski (spelled as Adrian Tchaikovsky for his books) is a British fantasy and science fiction author.
-He is known best for his series Shadows of the Apt, and for his novel Children of Time.
+Adrian Czajkowski (spelt as Adrian Tchaikovsky for his books; born June 1972) is a British fantasy and science fiction author.
+He is best known for his series Shadows of the Apt, and for his Hugo Award–winning Children of Time series.

 Children of Time was awarded the 30th Arthur C. Clarke Award in 2016.
 Author James Lovegrove described it as "superior stuff, tackling big themes – gods, messiahs, artificial intelligence, alienness – with brio".

 Biography

-Adrian Czajkowski was born in Lincolnshire in Woodhall Spa on 4 June 1972.
+Adrian Czajkowski was born in Lincolnshire in Woodhall Spa in June 1972.
 He is of Polish descent.
+He cites the natural world as an early influence, along with naturalists such as Gerald Durrell and David Attenborough, and he was fascinated by the Natural History Museum.
+"From there", he says in interview, "wanting to understand the behaviour – the minds – of the nonhuman started to take precedence."

-He studied zoology and psychology at the University of Reading.
+He studied zoology and psychology at the University of Reading although he eventually became disillusioned with the content of the course.
 He then qualified as a legal executive.
-He was employed as a legal executive for the Commercial Dispute Department of Blacks, Solicitors, of Leeds.
-In late 2018 he became a full time writer.
+He was employed as a legal executive for the Commercial Dispute Department of Blacks, Solicitors, of Leeds until late 2018 when he became a full-time writer.

+Tchaikovsky's first foray into writing was in 1996 when he submitted several stories for publication in Xenos magazine.
+In the early 2000, he won Xenoss annual competition with the short story The Roar of the Crowd, only for the magazine to fold pre-publication.